PcGamer25/client-database-app/README.md

 ### Add/Edit Appointments
 <img width="452" alt="addappointment" src="https://github.com/PcGamer25/client-database-app/assets/24723469/50b5f0d0-18d4-4ee2-be87-a874ce3f05c6">

-- Performs input validation and blank field checks and generates an error message
+- Performs input validation and blank field checks and generates an error message accordingly
 - Prevents scheduling an appointment outside of business hours (currently defined as 8:00 a.m. to 10:00 p.m.
 ET including weekends)
 - Prevents scheduling an overlapping appointment for customers
 - Auto-populates the form when modifying an appointment